 In other words, is China's semiconductor industry competitive enough to overcome U.S. sanctions, upgrade its industry, and maintain its position in the global semiconductor supply chain?
-To address this question, our analysis calculates competitiveness measures for the seven largest semiconductor producers (the USA, China, Japan, Korea, Taiwan, Germany, and the Netherlands) that covers the 2000-2021 period.
-Calculating Revealed Symmetric Comparative Advantage (RSCA) measures allows us to compare different semiconductor-producing and consuming countries along the value chain.
+To address this question, our analysis calculates competitiveness measures for the seven largest semiconductor producing regions (the USA; China; Japan; Korea; Taiwan, China; Germany; and the Netherlands) that cover the 2000-2021 period.
+Calculating Revealed Symmetric Comparative Advantage (RSCA) measures allow us to compare different semi-conductor-producing and consuming regions along the value chain.